joarreola/ETAMessages/README.md

     - Plug in Fetch and Upload Activity Indicators, pass in for uploadLocation() and uploadToIcloud() calls.
     - Add etaPogress and progressDisplay.
 Pass to pollRemote().
+    - Reduce hight of etaPogress bar.
+Cleat etaPogress and progressDisplay in disable().